-When you think of dangerous sports, your initial reaction may be to steer clear of adventure sports like skydiving or bungee jumping, but the reality is that the danger is much closer to home.
-Do you happen to play football or soccer?
+When you think of the most dangerous sports, your initial reaction may be to steer clear of adventure sports like skydiving or bungee jumping, but the reality is that the danger is much closer to home.
+Do you happen to play football or Soccer?

 Then be careful.
-You may be surprised to learn that these sports have some of the highest rates of reported injuries per year.
-Take a look at these other dangerous sports that might surprise you, listed in no particular order.
+You may be surprised to learn that these sports have some of the highest reported yearly injuries.
+In addition, some sports that may appear safe may produce more injuries.

 In the world of competitive cheerleading, the sport poses many risks.
 This includes the risk of concussion and other catastrophic injuries from performing flips and being tossed into the air.